tomhatzer/statamic-digitalocean-1-click/README.md

 This setup requires a domain name.
 If you do not have one yet, you may cancel this setup, press Ctrl+C.  This script will run again on your next login
 --------------------------------------------------
-Enter the domain name for your new Laravel site.
+Enter the domain name for your new Statamic site.
 (ex. example.org or test.example.org) do not include www or http/s
 --------------------------------------------------
 Domain/Subdomain name: